ansys/pyansys-dev-guide/doc/source/guidelines/private_packaging.rst

 .. note::
    An additional read-only PAT is available for individual users who only need to download the package.
    It can be stored as an environment variable and be used just as described in the code sample above.
-   Please email the PyAnsys Core team at pyansys.core@ansys to get access to this PAT.
+   Please email the PyAnsys Core team at pyansys.core@ansys.com to get access to this PAT.

 .. warning::
    Take care to always use the ``--index-url`` switch rather than the